 So, it’s a good idea to think about what motivates you when you think of long-distance running, is it primarily the thought of the joy you want to achieve or the thought of the pain you want to avoid?
 The example shows that you can achieve your goals with both forms of motivation.

 You are no more motivated if you focus on the joy of reaching your goal than if you focus on the pain of not achieving it.
 However, away-from motivation tends to be strongest, as most people will do more to avoid pain than to attain joy.

-Be aware of other positive effects because your success as a long distance runner, will affect other areas of your life.
-You will achieve a much higher energy, lose weight, get better health, a better mood, greater ability to concentrate and greater surplus for family and other projects in your life.
+Be aware of other positive effects because your success as a long-distance runner will affect other areas of your life.
+You will achieve much higher energy, lose weight, get better health, have a better mood, have a greater ability to concentrate, and greater surplus for family and other projects in your life.

-Also remember to focus on yourself and the relationship with yourself.
-You run for you and not because you want to live up to, what you think others expect of you.
-It can be a benefit, to write down all the good things about long distance running, so you can return to the list if your motivation drops along the way.
+Also, remember to focus on yourself and your relationship with yourself.
+You run for yourself and not because you want to live up to, what you think others expect of you.
+It can be a benefit, to write down all the good things about long-distance running, so you can return to the list if your motivation drops along the way.

-Or to connect such a great joy of continuing to run and overcome all the obstacles you encounter along the way, that it outperforms the pain of having to risk a defeat.
+You can connect such a great joy of continuing to run and overcome all the obstacles you encounter along the way, that it outperforms the pain of having to risk defeat.

 If you are interested in running and motivation, I hope you get something out of this post and if you have any questions about the topic or want to leave your own Personal review, please leave a comment below.

 How do I motivate myself to run a marathon?

 Focus on WHY you want to run a marathon – what will you gain from it?
 Such as experiencing running with many thousands of other runners toward a common goal with thousands of spectators cheering along the way.
 Gaining massive health benefits after completing the race, and having found a new great habit by running, etc.